 A small 2013 study in the Journal of Investigational Allergology and Clinical Immunology examined a group of people with a known plant food allergy.
-It was found that tomato allergy happens from an overreaction to various proteins.
+It was found that tomato allergy happens from an overreaction to various proteins in the plant.

-The European Centre for Allergy Research Foundation suggests that people who are allergic to birch pollen may also be at risk of having a reaction to tomatoes, because the allergens are similar.
+Per the European Centre for Allergy Research Foundation, people who are allergic to birch pollen may also be at risk of having a reaction to tomatoes, because the allergens are similar.

-"Symptoms, among which is a skin rash, usually occur within minutes to two hours of exposure to the culprit food," says the Mayo Clinic's allergy-immunologist Jenny Montejo, MD.
-"The typical skin rash of an allergic reaction is acute urticaria, also known as hives, that presents as raised wheals surrounded by redness."
+"Symptoms, among which is a skin rash, usually occur within minutes to two hours of exposure to the culprit food," says Jenny Montejo, MD, an allergy-immunologist at the Mayo Clinic.
+"The typical skin rash of an allergic reaction is acute urticaria, also known as hives, that presents as raised wheals [small bumps] surrounded by redness."

-And oftentimes, according to the U.S. National Library of Medicine, the rash develops around the mouth area.
+And oftentimes, these hives from tomatoes develop around the mouth area, according to the U.S. National Library of Medicine.

 If a skin rash is accompanied by any other symptoms — like swelling, shortness of breath, gastrointestinal problems or breathing problems — a doctor will start testing for a tomato food allergy.